 sudo apt-get update && sudo apt-get -y dist-upgrade

-Sometimes you need to answer questions which are asked.
+Sometimes you need to answer questions that are asked.
 It’s safe to give the default answer by just hitting “Enter”.

 We will use “Europe/Amsterdam” as our timezone, adjust as needed.
 A list of available timezones is available here.